USTC-TD: A Test Dataset and Benchmark for Image and Video Coding in 2020s: Data Collection

 \subsection{Collection Configuration}

-To develop a comprehensive and diverse image/video dataset, we consider the various content elements of collected data, including the environmental elements (scene type, texture, motion, view), capture elements (illumination, quality, lens), which cover as close as possible to the real-world coding transmission scenes.
-For each element, we categorize it into different types implicit in the construction of our dataset, the categories are shown in Table~\ref{tab:SC}\,.
-According to these conditions, we choose more than twenty different scene types (such as dormitory, library, river bank, institutes, parks, classroom, street, vehicles, \textit{et al}), and adjust different camera parameters to capture.
-For each image, we take ten shots of the same scene at the same time to select the better one.
-For each video, we record five minutes for each scene with the same range of joint sense to select the ninety-six frames.
+To develop a comprehensive and diverse image/video dataset, we consider the various content factors of collected data, including the environmental factors (\textit{e.g.} scene type, texture, motion, view), imaging factors (\textit{e.g.} illumination, lens, shadow), which cover as close as possible to the real-world coding transmission scenes.
+For each factor, we categorize it into different types implicit in the construction of our dataset, the categories are shown in Table~\ref{tab:SC}\,.
+According to these conditions, we choose more than twenty different scene types (\textit{e.g.} dormitory, library, river bank, institutes, parks, classroom, street, vehicles), and adjust different camera parameters to capture.
+For each image, we take ten shots of the same scene at the same time to select the best one.
+For each video, we record five minutes for each scene with the same range of joint sense to select the short and long test sequences.